Jump to content

 Parental allowance

-Parental allowance compensates for a lack of income when parents look after their child after the birth.
+Parental allowance compensates for a lack of income when parents look after their child after the birth (for a maximum of 14 months).
 Parents who want to share work and family life as partners are particularly supported by Parental Allowance Plus.

 Advance on maintenance

-Your child/children are entitled to advance maintenance payments or payments in arrears up to the age of 18 if the parent with whom they live is single, widowed, permanently separated or divorced (but not remarried) and the other parent does not pay maintenance.
+Children up to the age of 18 are entitled to advance maintenance payments or loss of maintenance payments if the parent with whom they live is single, widowed, permanently separated or divorced (but not remarried) and the other parent does not pay maintenance.

 Subsidies for childcare costs

-Under certain conditions, you can receive subsidies for the care of your child/children in day care centers, elementary school and day care.
+Under certain conditions, you can receive subsidies for the care of your child in daycare centers, elementary school and day care.

 Tax relief